matteo-campana/CustomTimelineControl/README.md

 ## Overview

-Custom Email Timeline Control is a PowerApps Component Framework (PCF) control that provides a customized timeline view for emails within a model-driven app.
+Custom Timeline Control is a PowerApps Component Framework (PCF) control that provides a customized timeline view for emails and WhatsApp chats within a model-driven app.

 ## Features

-- 📬 Customizable email timeline view
+- 📬 Customizable activities timeline view
-- 📝 Display emails related to the current record
+- 📧 Collect emails and WhatsApp chats
-- 📊 Collect emails related to parent and ancestor records
+- 📚 Multi-language support
 - 📈 Support for debug mode
 - 📱 Responsive design for any devices
 - 🎨 Fluent UI components for a modern look